ROHEI Kicks Off First Round of Digital Learning Experiences for SFDW

 Better caught than taught

 Some things are better caught than taught rings true for digital programs, as much as for core skills training.
-“We cannot deliver effective training without contextualizing both the learning points and the experiences,” Joel says.
+“We cannot deliver effective training without contextualising both the learning points and the experiences,” Joel says.

 The SFDW experience focuses on four learning areas: (1) Learn How to Connect – using technology to establish connections and communicate (2) Learn How to Be Safe – cybersecurity, (3) Learn How to Learn – learning agility, and (4) Learn How to Create – being proactive in the digital world, identifying and making use of opportunities.

 ROHEI’s learning stations provide opportunities for participants to interact with technology.
-As they are familiarized with technology, this lowers their “tech anxiety” and increases openness to its use.
+As they are familiarised with technology, this lowers their “tech anxiety” and increases openness to its use.
 They become more open to learning and adopting new solutions at the workplace and at home.

 The programme was an eye-opener.
 It provided adequate examples of technological advancements.
 Good foundational programme.
 Facilitators were full of energy and it clearly flowed into the audience.
 Thank you for the experience.